How Much Should I Tip Movers in NYC?

 To help local homeowners and renters learn how much you should tip movers and if you should tip them at all, we have created a helpful Movers Tipping Guide for NYC residents.

-Do You Tip Movers?
+Do You Tip Movers in general?

 A rule of thumb for just about any tipping is that it is encouraged every time a service is offered.
 If the service has exceeded your expectations and you would like to offer a reward for a job well done, tipping is always highly appreciated.
 This is why people will often tip their hairdressers, nail salons artists, waiters, delivery persons, and yes, movers.

-Moving is both a physically and mentally demanding task, as movers are specially trained to carry heavy, awkward and/or fragile items within a specified amount of time.
+Moving is both a physically and mentally demanding task, as movers are specially trained to carry heavy, awkward and or fragile items within a specified amount of time.
 In addition to the strenuous working conditions, movers must always remain on the alert to not leave a single sign that your piano or antique vase has been handled at all.

 Some might argue that this is all part of their job.
 However, some movers might perform their tasks with minimal effort and a bad attitude while others will offer an attentive, professional approach – and a smile to boot.
 While it is not “mandatory” to tip movers even with these considerations in mind, it is only polite to show your gratitude to the attentive crew.